Head of the U.S. Litigation, Arbitration & Investigations Practice, Partner, Washington, D.C. and New York

 White collar and regulatory cases – recent examples include:

-- lead defense and trial counsel to CEO and CIO of publicly traded companies in separate DOJ and SEC securities fraud cases
+- Lead defense and trial counsel to CEO of a publicly traded biopharmaceutical company in DOJ and SEC securities fraud case.

-- New Jersey Governor Chris Christie’s campaign as lead counsel in “Bridgegate” matters, including winning total dismissal of class action.
+- Former New Jersey Governor Chris Christie’s campaign as lead counsel in “Bridgegate” matters, winning total dismissal of class action.

 High-stakes and complex civil cases – recent examples include: